sparkflows/sparkflows-docs/docs/user-guide/connection/compute-connection/databricks.rst

 Step 5 : Test & Save the Connection
 -----

-* After filling in all required fields, test the connection by clicking on ``Test`` button.
+* After filling in all required fields, test the connection by clicking on ``Test Connection`` button.

 * If the connection validation is successful, click on ``Save`` button to save the connection.
 Once you save the connection, it can be used for submitting the job on specific Databricks cluster.